 A biosafety program permit documents a PI’s facilities, personnel, equipment and scope of research.
 The scope of research will be reviewed by the institutional biological safety advisory committee.
 The review complies with our HPTA licensure requirement of conducting risk assessments on research and is required for the release of Grant and Contract funds for U of M researchers whose project involves work with Risk Group 1-3 biological agents.
 More information regarding the biological agents and techniques that may be require permitting can be found on our webpage for biosafety key terms.

 The biosafety program permit will be administered through a questionnaire in the Environmental Health and Safety Assistant (EHSA) Database.

 **Please use our Program Permit and Facility Certification Guide to assist in filling out your permit application.**

 What information does a biosafety program permit include?

 The questionnaire will request information regarding the following:

-At the time of application a permit will be assigned one of four levels of containment depending on the risk group and containment level requirements for the biological agents intended for use.
-Those four levels of containment are described below however; risk group and containment level 4 work is not permitted at the University as there are no facilities available to accommodate work at this level of risk.
+From the information provided above, the biosafety program permit will be assigned one of four levels of containment depending on the risk group and containment level requirements for the biological agents intended for use.

 Labels and Charts